 The British Columbia Hockey League (BCHL) is the Junior A league in BC.
 More players from the BCHL have gone on to play university or college hockey than any other league in Canada.
 These athletes have gone on to both US and Canadian schools.

 There are 10 Junior A leagues across the country who battle to become the national champions and take home the RBC Cup.

-Junior B Hockey in British Columbia falls under the jurisdiction of three (3) leagues.
-The Kootenay International Junior Hockey League (KIJHL) is composed of teams located in interior BC.
-Teams from the lower mainland are part of the Pacific Junior Hockey League (PJHL).
-The Vancouver Island Junior Hockey League (VIJHL) is made up of teams from Vancouver Island.
+Junior B Hockey in British Columbia falls under the jurisdiction of three (3) leagues; The Kootenay International Junior Hockey League (KIJHL) is composed of teams located in interior BC, teams from the lower mainland are part of the Pacific Junior Hockey League (PJHL). and the Vancouver Island Junior Hockey League (VIJHL) is made up of teams from Vancouver Island.

 Every year the Junior B champions from each league as well as a host team square off to determine who will win the Cyclone Taylor Cup and become the BC Champion.